-The following are courses our Wise Options community educator can deliver to your club, religious group or staff meeting.
-The community educator keeps all of these topics relevant and interactive to create a positive and informative experience.
+Below are education courses our Wise Options Prevention Educator can deliver to your club, religious group, class or staff meeting.
+The prevention educator keeps all of these topics relevant and interactive to create a positive and informative experience.

 Our sessions use a primary prevention approach.
-Each primary prevention session includes the following learning techniques:
+Each primary prevention education session includes the following learning techniques:

 Knowledge: Awareness can be raised in a one-time brief (up to one hour) session.

-Beliefs and behaviors: These sessions help change beliefs and behaviors.
-The classes focus on learning healthy relationship skills and health communication skills.
+Beliefs and behaviors: These education sessions help change beliefs and behaviors.
+The classes focus on learning healthy relationship skills and healthy communication skills.
 These are multiple sessions and are combined with classes designed to help change attitude.

 - Domestic Violence 101